RGGH/Scrapy14/README.md

 #### Objective : Multiple spiders using ONE items.py with MySQL database for consistent data

-### Add new database to MySQL

-    sudo mysql -u root -p -h localhost

-    DROP DATABASE IF EXISTS newz;
-    CREATE DATABASE newz;

-    GRANT ALL PRIVILEGES ON newz.* TO 'pi'@'localhost';

-    FLUSH PRIVILEGES;

 ### Check all potential news sites in Scrapy shell first

 #### Use scrapy shell's fetch (url, headers={})